alexanderhepburn/FootballResults/README.md

 - Data Source: The program uses data from https://www.football-data.co.uk
 - Date Range: Analysis is limited to data from 2010 to 2024.
-- Data Variability: The available data can vary by year, with some parameters (e.g., corners) being recorded in select years.
+- Data Variability: The available data can vary by year, with some parameters not being recorded since 2010.
 There may also be gaps in the data if a team was relegated from a league.

 # Ideas for Future Improvement